hmc-cs111-spring2023/scala-machines/dfa/README.md

 [Deterministic Finite Automaton
 (DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton).[^1] Your classes should have a specific interface and behavior, as described below.
-Other than these constraints, you are free to implement the classes however you like.
+Other than these constraints, you are free to implement the classes however you like!

 [^1] You do not need to know all of the information in the Wikipedia article.
 It is just there for your reference!